 Of course, the one thing that has people coming back for more, apart from beginning able to choke pother, is training environment.
 For Brazilian Jiu-Jitsu, the traditional eastern martial arts approach doesn’t really work well.
 Instead of rigidity, you need a loose atmosphere where people can come to learn.
 Remember, you’re working with adults mostly, so you can’t treat them like kids.
 That said, a certain level of discipline has to in place.

 A shortlist of what is not acceptable will usually suffice.
 That said, the shorter and more precise the list, the better.
 Nobody likes learning a lot of rules.
-So, keep banter to am minimum while in class, roll respectfully, be clean and smile are a great one to start off with.
-Everything outside those is okay, and people should actually be encouraged to come and ask questions or questions certain moves in order to understand them better.
+So, keep banter to a minimum while in class, roll respectfully, be clean and smile are great ones to start off with.
+Everything outside those is okay, and people should actually be encouraged to come and ask questions or questions about certain moves in order to understand them better.
 That’s what Jiu-Jitsu is all about anyway.

 Running a Jiu-Jitsu club is a lot of work, but also a lot of fun.
 Apart from the obvious returns, you also get a lot of personal satisfaction from classes and feedback from individuals.
 Plus, you get to do what you love for a living and do it your own way.
 Thre’s really nothing like that feeling, but you always have to stay conscious about how you go there, and what you need to do to get to the next level.
 Best of luck!